shieldgenerator7/DwarfTowerScripts/Docs/Dwarf Tower Characters.md

 Based on the ghosts from PacMan.

-Instead of requiring amina, Ghost drops amina pellets when he uses abilities.
+PASSIVE – Pellets.
+Instead of requiring amina, Ghost and his ghostlings drops amina pellets while using an ability.
 Both allies and enemies can pick up amina pellets to gain a bit of amina.
-When Ghost stuns an enemy, he drops a super pellet.
-Super pellets grant more amina than regular pellets, but also make Ghost vulnerable for a few seconds, by removing his Ghost passive for a bit.
-Super pellets also prevent Ghost from using abilities.
-Amina pellets always spawn at Ghost’s current location.
-Super pellets spawn at the location of the ghost that hit the enemy player.
+Every 10th pellet he drops will be a super pellet instead.
+Super pellets grant more amina than regular pellets, but also make Ghost and his ghostlings enter blue mode for a few seconds.

 PASSIVE – Ghost.
 Can pass through all objects, players, and shots, without getting hit.
 If he passes through an enemy, he hits that enemy, and causes them to lose all their amina.

 LMB – Unrest.
-Spawns a ghost at his position that chases the player closest to the cursor.
+Spawns a super pellet at the cursor location.
+After a delay, spawns a ghostling at the cursor position that chases the player closest to the cursor.
 If there is no player in range of the cursor, it wonders around its spawn position.
-If it hits a player, it drops a super pellet.
-Super pellets also work on the spawned ghosts.
-Spawned ghosts run away from the closest player while effected by super pellet.
+Ghostlings run away from the closest player while in blue mode.

-RMB – Lock Camera.
-Magically locks the camera in place for him and anyone inside the area.
-If they attempt to leave the locked camera area, they teleport to the other side.
+RMB – Ghost cage.
+Creates a giant white rectangle centered around the cursor.
+Anyone attempting to leave the rectangle gets teleported to the other side.
 This works like the maze in PacMan where you can teleport between the left and right sides.
-Drops pellets whenever a player tries to walk off the edge.
 Press to activate, press again to deactivate.
-If Ghost gets stunned, Lock Camera auto-deactivates.
+When activated, it spawns a super pellet at the center of the rectangle.
+If Ghost gets stunned, Ghost cage auto-deactivates.

-SPACE – Speed.
-Moves faster.
-Drops pellets at a constant rate.
+SPACE – Creep.
+Hold to make Ghost and his ghostlings Stealthed.

+## Blue Mode

+While in blue mode, Ghost and his ghostlings turn blue, move slower, can’t use abilities, can’t stun, and drop pellets.
+They also lose their ghost passive.
+If an enemy hits a ghostling, that ghostling disappears.
+If an enemy hits Ghost, he gets stunned.

 # Pirate